Brian's Guide to

 45 min.

-Rail service S-Bahn S1 or S8 to Hbf every 10 min.
+Rail service • S-Bahn S1 or S8 to München Hbf every 10 min.

-Rail service - Mainline regional services to and from Regensburg and Landshut from airport station
+• Mainline regional services to Regensburg, Passau, and Landshut from airport station

-Bus service Lufthansa Express Bus to Schwabing and Hbf every 15 min.
+Bus service • Lufthansa Express Bus to Schwabing and München Hbf every 20 min., also to Nuremberg and Innsbruck

 Taxi service 24-hour service, approx. €50